vitest-dev/docs-cn/config/index.md

       ['**/tests/worker-specific/**', 'threads'],
       // run all tests in "browser" directory in an actual browser ['**/tests/browser/**', 'browser'],
-      // all other tests will run based on "browser.enabled" and "threads" options, if you didn't specify other globs
+      // all other tests will run based on "threads" option, if you didn't specify other globs
       // ...
     ],
   },